Atrapada (1991 TV series): Plot

 It all begins at the end of the year party given by the millionaire Montero family.
 Antonio Montero, president of the Montermex companies, is found dead supposedly due to a suicide, but Camila, Antonio's daughter, is convinced that her father was murdered to remove him from the path and control of the companies.

 This is how suspicions and intrigues begin.
-They are all suspects, including the men Camila has loved: René Pizarro, her first boyfriend; Ángel Montero, with whom she also fell in love with her; and Gonzalo Rodríguez, with whom she ended up marrying, without love.
+They are all suspects, including the men Camila has loved: René Pizarro, her first boyfriend; Ángel Montero, with whom she also fell in love; and Gonzalo Rodríguez, with whom she ended up marrying, without love.
 No one learned of the latter's presence at the party until one of the employees claimed to have seen him that night at the Montero home.

 But little by little more deaths will occur that will cause Camila to be trapped in a vortex of pain, anguish and suspense.
 Could the murderer be one of Camila's loves?
 Will he want to kill her too, since she has decided to find out who killed her father at all costs?